بكالوريوس علوم التصوير التشخيصي الطبي

 Semester – 5

-IS-CSA I 301, Sectional Anatomy- I
+IS-CSA 301, Cross Sectional Anatomy

 This course is designed to introduce the basic concepts of the functioning and operation of Computed Tomography within the standards.
 This course aims at developing the knowledge and gaining the skills related to Computed Tomography.
 This course serves as an initial platform to persons who would aspire to work in the field of Computed Tomography, to use the CT data for research purposes or conduct a higher education in Computed Tomography Image.

-IS-RPI 301, Radiographic Pathology and Image Interpretation
+IS-IPI 301, Imaging Pathology and Image Interpretation

 IS-PRA III 301, Practicum III